 Stop here on the way into the park for your daily dose of caffeine or swing by for a little pick-me-up in the middle of the day.
 Coffee drinks range from Cold Brew and Cappucinos to seasonal beverages like Peppermint Hot Cocoa or Gingerbread Lattes.

 The Smiling Crocodile is an unassuming little walk-up stand that is rarely busy, but has some of the most special dishes available in the park for on-the-go consumption.
-At the moment, they’ve got a variety of Street Tacos with beers on tap to wash it down.
+At the moment, they’ve got a variety of Street Tacos with crunchy Chips & Salsa.

 Anandapur Ice Cream Truck is our go-to counter for ice cream in Animal Kingdom.
 They have some of the best options to choose from, located right on the main Asia walkway – it’s a giant turquoise painted bus that’s hard to miss.

 We recommend getting one of their delicious Floats, served with your choice of ice cream and soda.
-Or try their all new KiteTails Sundae to enjoy while watching the new water show.
+Or try their all new Yeti Sundae to enjoy while waiting in line for Expedition Everest.

 Trilo-Bites doesn’t have a huge menu, but it does have one hidden gem – the Buffalo Chicken Chips.
 Parents will appreciate this little snack while watching their children enjoy the Chip & Dale Dino Dance party or play the fair games in DinoLand, U.S.A.